shamim0754/Java8/readme.md

            .get();
     System.out.println(person);
 	```
-5. Stream with group by
+5. Stream with Collectors

+	Collectors is an extremely useful terminal operation to transform the elements of the stream into a different kind of result, e.g. a List, Set or Map.

+	1. Collectors Group by

 	```java
 	  List<Person> listPersons = new ArrayList<Person>();